kmcgillivray/wordpress-starter/readme.md

 The last step is to download this theme into the `wp-content/themes` directory of your Wordpress directory.
 You can download the zip and unzip it there, or navigate there in the command line and use Git to clone it.

+## Deploying

+When you're ready to get Wordpress running on a server for staging or production, here are some steps you can use to get started.
+There are many ways to deploy a Wordpress site, but this is a common workflow:

+1. Coming soon...

 ## Contributing

 1. Fork it!